Contract Audit

 4. Performance evaluation

-7. Follow-up and implementation
+6. Follow-up & implementation

 Periodic contract audits are tedious, and doing them manually at scale across the organization for large volumes of contracts is painful.
 It may be worth considering a contract lifecycle management system.
 HyperStart automates contract TAT analysis and optimization with metrics like the number of turns taken, time taken for review, contract status, and so on.
 Book a demo and see how it works.